 Last week, I shared 12 ways to use up an abundance of Lemon Balm.
 Today, I’m going to highlight its equally prolific cousin: Mint.

 Though it attracts beneficial insects and has many practical uses for home and health, mint can quickly become unruly in the garden.
 Be sure to plant it in an out of the way spot or a container to help keep it reigned in a bit.

 Besides common peppermint or spearmint, you should be able to use: orange mint, apple mint, chocolate mint, pineapple mint, and lemon mint in the recipes as well; keeping in mind that the flavors/scents will be affected to varying degrees.

 For the projects listed in this article, we’ll need to gather and dry some mint leaves, then infuse them in oil.
-If you don’t have any available, you can order dried peppermint & spearmint through Mountain Rose Herbs or Bulk Herb Store.
+If you don’t have any available, you can order dried peppermint & spearmint through Mountain Rose Herbs.

 Another place to look is your local grocery store.
-Our area Walmart carries a small selection of fresh herbs, including peppermint, in the produce section for only a few dollars.
+Our area grocery stores carry a small selection of fresh herbs, including peppermint, in the produce section for only a few dollars.

 Gather up some leaves from your plant, then gently spread them out in a single layer on a paper towel and let them air dry where no one will disturb them for a few days.